 Suppose that

-Then~\eqref{Phitransform} and~\eqref{APhihelp} imply that
+Then \eqref{Phitransform} and \eqref{APhihelp} imply that

-Thus, by~\eqref{Phifirst} and~\eqref{Phhatx}, if $h$ is treated as fixed, $\hat{h}(s,a)=1-A(s,a,h)$ satisfies
+Thus, by \eqref{Phifirst} and \eqref{Phhatx}, if $h$ is treated as fixed, $\hat{h}(s,a)=1-A(s,a,h)$ satisfies

-Let $h$ be a non-zero (i.e.\ not identically zero) solution of~\eqref{hPhitilde}, assuming such a solution exists.
-Then $\hat{h}$ must be the unique non-zero solution of~\eqref{hPhihat}, $\hat{\rho}$ say.
-(Note that if $\hat{h}$ is identically zero then~\eqref{Phitransform} and~\eqref{hPhitilde} imply that $h$ is identically zero.)
-Thus $\hat{h}(s,a)=1-A(s,a,h)$ is independent of $h$, and $h(x)$ is given by the right hand side of~\eqref{Phitransform} with $A(s,a,h)$ replaced by $1-\hat{\rho}(s,a)$, which proves the lemma.
+Let $h$ be a nonzero (i.e., not identically zero) solution of \eqref {hPhitilde}, assuming such a solution exists.
+Then $\hat{h}$ must be the unique nonzero solution of \eqref{hPhihat}, $\hat{\rho}$ say.
+[Note that if $\hat{h}$ is identically zero, then \eqref{Phitransform} and \eqref{hPhitilde} imply that $h$ is identically zero.]
+Thus $\hat {h}(s,a)=1-A(s,a,h)$ is independent of $h$, and $h(x)$ is given by the right-hand side of \eqref{Phitransform} with $A(s,a,h)$ replaced by $1-\hat{\rho}(s,a)$, which proves the lemma.